 COVID-19 vaccines are effective at protecting you from getting sick.
 Based on what we know about COVID-19 vaccines, people who have been fully vaccinated can start to do some things they had stopped doing because of the pandemic.
 Learn more.

 Correct information about COVID-19 vaccine is important.
-Subscribe to receive local COVID-19 Status Updates by using our NotifyMe tool and selecting "COVID-19 Status Update" under the News Flash category.
 For questions about COVID-19 vaccine, please call 319-892-6097.
+Stay tuned to local news outlets for updated information.
 We will continue to update this page with new information.

 COVID-19 Vaccine Safety